mikechen66/C-Program-Language/C-Pointers/Readme.md

 2.Another reason for its popularity is its ubiquity.
 C compilers are widely available for a great number of machines.
 In addition, the ANSI Standard improves the portability of C programs among different machines.

 3.C is the foundation upon which C++ is built.
 C++ provides a different view of program design and implementation than C. Nevertheless, a thorough knowledge of C skills and techniques, such as using pointers and the standard library, will also be useful for the C++ programmer.
-Who Should Use this Book?

 ## Resources